 Completing your new business page information takes a little more time.
 There are several items that need to be completed.

-- Categories – You can list of to 3 categories to help users find your page within Facebook.
+- Categories – You can list 3 categories to help users find your page within Facebook.

 - Contact Information – List your website address, email contact address, and business phone number.